huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 which HTTP over QUIC will be allowed, but DNS over QUIC will be disallowed and blocked by these middle boxes.

-It is recognised that this might be a problem, but there is currently no indication on how widespread that problem might be.
+It is recognized that this might be a problem, but there is currently no indication on how widespread that problem might be.
 It might be that the problem will be so acute that the only realistic solution would be to communicate with independent recursive resolvers using DNS over